bentonelli/bentonelli.github.io/_pages/research.md

 </div>

 <h2>
-Understanding Climate Change's Impact of Migratory Timing
+Understanding the Impact of Climate Change on Migratory Timing
 </h2>

-Decades of research has shown that birds are shifting the timing of their seasonal events to keep up with warmer temperatures and earlier springs.
-Understanding how birds are adapting is critical to predicting how birds with fare in a rapidly warming world.
+Decades of research has shown that birds are shifting the timing of seasonal events like migration and breeding to keep up with warmer temperatures and earlier springs.
+Understanding how birds are adapting is critical to predicting how birds will fare in a rapidly changing world.
 One of my projects looks at how shifting weather patterns differentially impacts bird species across North America.

 <h2>
 Modeling Migratory Movement